-What exactly is the difference between an LPN license, an RN license and a BSN degree?
-If you're looking into a possible career in nursing, you've probably realized that there are several different types of nurses, each of which have their own set of common responsibilities and educational requirements.
+What exactly is the difference between an LPN license, an RN license, and a BSN degree?
+If you're looking into a possible career in nursing, you've probably realized that there are several different types of nurses, each of which has their own set of common responsibilities and educational requirements.

 Different types of nursing jobs don't just qualify you to administer varying levels of medical care—LPNs, RNs, and BSNs all have their own average salary ranges and projected growth, as well as distinct advantages depending on the type of work you want to do.
 Below we outline the key differences between LPNs, RNs, and BSNs, the different credentials and certifications required by each, and any relevant job projection data from the Bureau of Labor Statistics.

 Licensed practical nurses (also called licensed vocational nurses in some states) help registered nurses and physicians by measuring vital signs, monitoring patient conditions (and changes in condition), and providing basic bedside care for sick or injured patients.
 This may include collecting samples for lab tests, administering injections or other medications, dressing wounds, bathing, and feeding.
 Experienced LPNs may help supervise nursing assistants and other LPNs, as well as assisting physicians with delivery and subsequent newborn care.

 No college degree is required to get a position as an LPN, but you must first obtain a license by passing the National Council Licensure Examination for Practical Nurses (NCLEX-PN) in your state.
 In order to take this exam, you are required to complete a state-approved training program, which typically takes about 1 year and involves some level of clinical experience.